IBM/AI-on-Power-Level3/docs/Lab3/lab3-hands-on-guide.md

          - When dealing with more complex algorithms, nuanced edge cases, or multi-step logic, LLMs may struggle.
 The model can produce syntactically correct code that might not solve the problem as intended or might have logic errors.
          - For complex use cases, accuracy can drop significantly, often requiring human intervention to correct the output.

+   Feel free to explore and try out more scenarios!

 ### Generate C code

 Now let's use the granite code model to generate C code using natural language queries.